SenghoungLim/WebReg2.0/README.md

 # WebReg2.0
-Thi is a design for Web Reg Hackathon
+This is a design for the WebReg Hackathon